 We may, however, require additional cash due to changing business conditions or other future developments, including any investments or acquisitions we may decide to pursue.
 If our existing cash is insufficient to meet our requirements, we may seek to sell equity securities or debt securities or borrow from banks.
 We cannot assure you that financing will be available in the amounts we need or on terms acceptable to us, if at all.
 The sale of equity securities would dilute our shareholders.
 The incurrence of debt would divert cash from working capital and capital expenditures to service debt obligations and could result in operating and financial covenants that would restrict our operations and our ability to pay dividends to our shareholders.
 If we are unable to obtain additional equity or debt financing as required, our business, operations and prospects may suffer.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We had losses, negative cash flows from operating activities and net current liabilities, and we may incur losses and negative cash flows from operating activities and experience net current liabilities in the future."
+Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We had losses, negative cash flows from operating activities and experience net current liabilities in the future."